xinyu-yang/myvim/README.md

 The basic instruction is:
 ```
 cd ./bundle/YouCompleteMe/
-./install.py --clangd-completer
+sudo ./install.py --clangd-completer
 ```
-The details can ne obtained in official site linked above.
+The details can be obtained in official site linked above.

 ### CtrlSF plugin dependency
 [CtrlSF](https://github.com/dyng/ctrlsf.vim) is plugin which provide handy and powerful search function in big project.
 Its search ability is powered by tools like `ack`,`ag`,`pt` and `rg`, which are similar to famous `grep`, but faster and more powerful than it.